riqam/credit-scoring-classification/README.md

 ---

-# 2. Credit Scoring Classification App
+# 2. Credit Scoring App

 This folder is a development of folder (1) but uses different data.
 It contains a simulation App for users to calculate their Credit Score.